milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 We rely on you to make sure that your personal info is complete, accurate, and current.
 Let us know about any changes to or inaccuracies in your personal info as soon as possible.

 If you have a Booking.com user account, you can access a lot of your personal data through our website or apps.
-You’ll generally find the option to add, update, or remove info we have about you in your account settings.
+You’ll generally find the option to add, update, or remove information we have about you in your account settings.

-If any of the personal data we have about you isn’t accessible through our website or apps, you can send us a request, which won’t cost you anything.
+If any of the personal data we have about you isn’t accessible through our website or apps, you can send us a request.

 If you want to exercise your right of access or erasure, all you need to do is complete and submit the Data Subject Request for Booking.com Customers form.
-For any requests relating to this Privacy Statement, to exercise any of your other rights, or if you have a complaint, contact our Data Protection Officer at dataprotectionoffice@booking.com.
+For any requests relating to this Privacy Statement, to exercise any of your other rights, or if you have a complaint, please contact our Data Protection Officer at dataprotectionoffice@booking.com.
 You can also contact your local data protection authority.

-If you want to object to your personal data being processed on the basis of legitimate interest and there’s no option to opt out directly, contact us at dataprotectionoffice@booking.com.
+If you’d like to object to your personal data being processed on the basis of legitimate interest and there’s no way to opt out directly, please contact us at dataprotectionoffice@booking.com.

+If you’d like to contact us by mail, please address it to the Data Protection Officer and use the following postal address: Herengracht 597, 1017 CE, Amsterdam, the Netherlands.

 Who is responsible for the processing of personal data via Booking.com and how to contact us?

 Booking.com B.V. controls the processing of personal data as described in this Privacy Statement, except where explicitly stated otherwise.
 Booking.com B.V. is a private limited liability company incorporated under the laws of the Netherlands and has its offices at Herengracht 597, 1017 CE Amsterdam, the Netherlands.

-If you have any questions about this Privacy Statement or our processing of your personal data, contact our Data Protection Officer at dataprotectionoffice@booking.com and we’ll get back to you as soon as possible.
+If you have any questions about this Privacy Statement, or about our processing of your personal data, please contact our Data Protection Officer at dataprotectionoffice@booking.com and we’ll get back to you as soon as possible.

-For questions about a reservation, contact our customer service team through the customer service contact page.
+For questions about a reservation, please contact our customer service team through the customer service contact page.

 Requests from law enforcement should be submitted using the Law Enforcement process.

 Country-specific provisions

 Depending on the law that applies to you, we may be required to provide some additional info.
-Review the list below to find any additional info relevant to your situation.
+Please review the list below to find any additional information relevant to your situation.

+Brazil

+As a customer in Brazil, you have certain rights under the Lei Geral de Proteção de Dados Pessoais (“LGPD”).
+These rights include:

+The right to confirmation of the existence of processing,

+The right to access to your data,

+The right to the correction of incomplete, inaccurate, or outdated data,

+The right to the blocking or deletion of unnecessary personal data,

+The right to obtain a copy of personal data,

+The right to the deletion of data when processed with consent,

+The right to information about public or private entities with which Booking.com shared your data,

+And, the right to information on the possibility of not providing consent and the consequences of denial, as well as the right to revoke consent.

+In order to exercise any of these rights, please use the webform and/or contact details as set out under “How can you control the personal data you’ve given to Booking.com?.”

+Booking.com B.V. is located in the European Economic Area (EEA).
+As a globally operating company, when making use of our services your personal data can be transferred to locations outside of the EEA.
+When transferring your personal data outside of the EEA, we will apply appropriate safeguards to protect your personal data as required by the LGPD.

+Please read the section How does Booking.com treat personal data belonging to children? to learn about how Booking.com processes the personal data of children.
+As required under the LGPD, Booking.com will at all times consider the child’s best interest when knowingly processing the personal data of anyone under the age of 18 years old.

-For California residents – California law
+For California Residents - California Law

 This section supplements our Privacy Statement and only applies if you live in the state of California.
-Where applicable, it describes how we use and process your personal info (the term used under the law) and explains your particular rights under California law.
+Where applicable, it describes how we use and process your personal information (the term used under the law) and explains your particular rights under California law.

-We describe below the personal information we collect about you, including by identifying specific categories of information:
+Below, we describe the categories of personal information we collect about you:

 Identifiers (e.g., your name, account number, email address, IP address)

-Financial, medical, or health insurance information (e.g., your bank account number, payment card number, medical information if provided by you or on your behalf)
+Financial, medical, or health insurance information (e.g., your bank account number, payment card number or medical information—if provided by you or on your behalf)

-Characteristics of protected classifications under California or federal law (e.g. your gender, religion, sexual orientation)
+Characteristics of protected classifications under California or federal law (e.g., your gender, religion, or sexual orientation)

 Commercial information (e.g., your purchase information)